michaltykac/proshade/README.md

 ### Installing CMake

-CMake can be installed on Windows using the 64-bit MSI installer available from https://cmake.org/download .
+CMake can be installed on Windows using the 64-bit MSI installer (binary distribution) available from https://cmake.org/download .
 During the installation, please make sure that the option to *Add CMake to the system PATH* is selected (it does not matter to ProSHADE if it is for all users or just for the current user).

 ### Installing git

 Git can be installed on Windows by downloading the 64-bit Windows Setup installer from https://git-scm.com/download/win .
-The installer asks for many options, the only important one for ProSHADE installation is that in the section "Adjusting you PATH environment" it is required that the option *Use Git from Git Bash only* is **NOT** selected.
+The installer asks for many options, the only important one for ProSHADE installation is that in the section "Adjusting your PATH environment" it is required that the option *Use Git from Git Bash only* is **NOT** selected.
 This makes sure that the git executable is in the system PATH.

 ### Installing Build Tools for Visual Studio

 Sadly, the Authors are not aware of any simple way of installing the Microsoft C and C++ compilers and linker controlling tool - **cl.exe** except for installing the full Visual Studio or the Build Tools for Visual Studio.
-This will require well over 6GB of space on your hard-drive and the download is well over 1.5GB.
+This will require well over 7.5GB of space on your hard-drive and the download is well over 1.5GB.
 Nonetheless, it is the main Windows compiler and linker and therefore ProSHADE cannot be installed on Windows without it.

-To install the Build Tools for Visual Studio, please download the installer from Microsoft at https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2019 and in the Workload selection screen select the *C++ Build Tools* option.
+To install the Build Tools for Visual Studio, please download the installer from Microsoft at https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2022 and in the Workload selection screen select the *Desktop development with C++* option.
 The rest of the installtion should be automatic.

 ### Installing ProSHADE

 Once all of the above dependencies are installed, the ProSHADE python module can now be installed using the pip installation as described in the [Installing using pip ](#installing-using-pip) section.
-Should the user require installation from the Command Prompt, they will need to open the *Developer Command Prompt for VS 2019* (or the appropriate version the MS Visual Studio they have installed) and type the following commands (replacing the \path\to\proshade with the appropriate path on their machine to the location where they want ProSHADE codes to be stored).
+Should the user require installation from the Command Prompt, they will need to open the *Developer Command Prompt for VS 2022* (or the appropriate version the MS Visual Studio they have installed) and type the following commands (replacing the \path\to\proshade with the appropriate path on their machine to the location where they want ProSHADE codes to be stored).
 Please note that you may need to run the command prompt as an administrator in order to be able to install into the system folders (i.e. C:\Program Files).
 Also, the same CMake options apply as discussed in section [CMake options](#cmake-options):

 ```
     cd \path\to\proshade